 WE-EngAGE (Wellbeing, Engagement, Ageing)

-Explores the impact of social leisure engagement on the psychological, cognitive, and physical wellbeing of older adults.
+Explores the impact of leisure engagement on the psychological, cognitive, and physical wellbeing of older adults

-Ageing poses challenges to one’s everyday life due to an increased risk of depression, cognitive decline, and deteriorating physical health, which often interplay with reduced social leisure engagement.
-Social leisure engagement refers to a person’s voluntary participation in cultural or community activities that include or facilitate social interaction, including activities such as participation in social clubs, exercise groups, volunteering, and arts and cultural engagement.
-Social leisure engagement is considered a modifiable factor that can support healthy ageing, as it contains multiple active ingredients (components that make up an activity) that can activate various mechanisms which connect social leisure engagement to wellbeing improvements.
+Ageing poses challenges to one’s everyday life due to an increased risk of depression, cognitive decline, and deteriorating physical health, which often interplay with reduced leisure engagement.
+Leisure engagement refers to a person’s voluntary participation in activities that include or facilitate social interaction, including activities such as participation in social clubs, exercise groups, volunteering, and arts and cultural engagement.
+Leisure engagement is considered a modifiable factor that can support healthy ageing, as it contains multiple active ingredients (components that make up an activity) that can activate various mechanisms which connect leisure engagement to wellbeing improvements.

-WE-EngAGE explores the impact of social leisure engagement on the psychological, cognitive, and physical wellbeing of older adults (aged 55+), seeking to identify ways to increase social leisure engagement.
+WE-EngAGE explores the impact of leisure engagement on the psychological, cognitive, and physical wellbeing of older adults, and seek to identify ways to increase leisure engagement.

 Funded by UK Research and Innovation (UKRI), this research will answer three main research questions:

-1. What are the long-term effects of social leisure engagement on older people’s wellbeing?
+1. What are the long-term effects of leisure engagement on older people’s wellbeing and ageing processes?

 2. Are the associations between engagement and wellbeing universal across different groups of older adults?